Doctors Revision

 What causes it:

-To clear out the old uterine lining, making way for a new cycle to begin.
+Purpose: To clear out the old, un-implanted uterine lining, making way for a new, fresh cycle to begin.

 B. The Proliferative Phase (~Day 5-7 to 14)

-Overlapping with the ovarian follicular phase, the rising estrogen from the dominant follicle stimulates the repair and regrowth of the endometrium.
+Driven by Estrogen: Overlapping with the ovarian follicular phase, the rising estrogen from the dominant follicle in the ovary travels to the uterus to stimulate the repair and massive regrowth of the endometrium from the surviving stratum basalis.

 What happens in the Uterus:

-The endometrium thickens, and new blood vessels and glands develop, making the lining lush and ready to receive a fertilized egg.
+The stratum functionalis thickens immensely.
+New blood vessels (spiral arteries) elongate, and straight tubular glands develop, making the lining lush and ready to receive a fertilized egg.

 C. The Secretory Phase (~Day 14 to 28)

-Overlapping with the ovarian luteal phase, this phase is primarily driven by the progesterone from the corpus luteum.
+Driven by Progesterone: Overlapping with the ovarian luteal phase, this phase is primarily driven by the massive amounts of progesterone released from the newly formed corpus luteum.

 What happens in the Uterus: